 Medieval market, beer festival and other events

-Esrum Abbey arranges a lot of events all the year round.
+Esrum Abbey arranges a lot of events all year-round.
 You can, for instance, experience a soup kitchen, food stories, and pilgrimage with a guide.
-The biggest events are:
+The most significant events are:

 - Esrum medieval days – Step into the Middle Ages and meet monks and nuns, combative knights and silly jesters.
-Go visit the stalls and taste special beer, see riding at the ring and try holding a falcon.
+Visit the stalls and taste special beer, see riding at the ring and try holding a falcon.

 - Beer festival – Taste abbey beer, hand-brewed, and micro-brewed beer.
 Find your inner beer nerd by listening to stories and facts about everything from medieval brew to spontaneous fermentation.

-- Christmas at Esrum Abbey – Get in the mood for Christmas and buy nice presents for the family at the Abbey Christmas market.
+- Christmas at Esrum Abbey – Get in the mood for Christmas and buy lovely presents for the family at the Abbey Christmas market.

 Bring your children

-Esrum Abbey is an obvious place to visit with your children.
+Esrum Abbey is a prominent place to visit with your children.
 All summer you will find activities for children.
 Here, they can weave, learn combat techniques, and cook food over the fire, just like in the Middle Ages.
-There are many different events where the abbey is brought to life by actors and performances, and the nature playground is also perfect for the children.
+There are many different events where the Abbey is brought to life by actors and performances, and the nature playground is also perfect for the children.

 The history of Esrum Abbey

-In the Middle Ages, Esrum Abbey played an important role in Scandinavia.
-In 1151, the Abbey was consecrated by the Order of Cistercians (a Catholic order) and had daughter abbeys in Denmark, Germany, and Poland.
+In the Middle Ages, Esrum Abbey played an essential role in Scandinavia.
+In 1151, the Abbey was consecrated by order of Cistercians (a Catholic order) and had daughter abbeys in Denmark, Germany, and Poland.
 It was not long before Esrum Abbey was the largest landowner in North Sealand.
 The monks prayed for the Christians and presented knowledge, among other things, about medicine and herbs.

-However, during the Reformation in the 1600th century, the abbey was dissolved, and the buildings torn down.
-In 1996, a large renovation lead to the public opening of Esrum Abbey in 1997.
+However, during the Reformation in the 1600th century, the Abbey was dissolved, and the buildings were torn down.
+In 1996, an extensive renovation led to the public opening of Esrum Abbey 1997.